Adobe-Marketing-Cloud/aep-cloud-ml-ecosystem/README.md

 ![jarsNeeded.png](img/jars-needed.png)
 - A conf directory with a config.ini with the appropriate parameters for all of the authentication and the featurized dataset id
 - The file private.key needs to be uploaded to the root directory of the sagemaker studio environment

+### 5. DataRobot setup

+The DataRobot implementation allows you to leverage the DataRobot Development and MLOps capabilities to train models, deplopy them and write predictions into the AEP environment.

+A demo of the workflow can be found here: https://www.dropbox.com/scl/fi/apdzy8eoizrhm64n006hz/DR-DEMO.mp4?rlkey=bqf5vtx9n3m1cv6hebnwxe1uk&dl=0

+To config add the DataRobot token and API-endpoint fields under the DataRobot section.
+If you have not created one, please refer to the following guide: https://docs.datarobot.com/en/docs/api/api-quickstart/index.html#create-a-datarobot-api-key

+For any questions, please reach out to support@datarobot.com